ESimCSE: Enhanced Sample Building Method for Contrastive Learning of Unsupervised Sentence Embedding: Introduction

 Apart from the optimization above for positive pairs construction, we further explore how to optimize the construction of negative pairs.
-Since contrastive learning is carried out between positive pairs and negative pairs, theoretically more negative pairs can lead to better comparison between the pairs \cite{chen2020simple}.
-And thus a potential optimization direction is to leverage more negative pairs, encouraging the model towards more refined learning.
-However, according to \cite{gao2021simcse}, a larger batch size is not always a better choice.
-For example, as show in Figure \ref{fig_bs}, for the unsup-SimCSE-BERT$_{base}$ model, the optimal batch size is 64, and other settings of the batch size will lower the performance.
+Since contrastive learning is carried out between positive pairs and negative pairs, theoretically, more negative pairs can lead to a better comparison between the pairs ~\cite{chen2020simple}.
+And thus, a potential optimization direction is to leverage more negative pairs, encouraging the model towards more refined learning.
+However, according to ~\cite{gao2021simcse}, larger batch size is not always a better choice.
+For example, for the SimCSE-BERT$_{base}$ model, the optimal batch size is 64, and other settings of the batch size will lower the performance.
 Therefore, we tend to figure out how to expand the negative pairs more effectively.
-In the community of computer vision, to alleviate the GPU memory limitation when expanding the batch size, a feasible way is to introduce the momentum contrast \cite{he2020momentum}, which is also applied to natural language understanding \cite{fang2020cert}.
-Momentum contrast allows us to reuse the encoded embeddings from the immediate preceding mini-batches to expand the negative pairs, by maintaining a queue: which always enqueue the sentence embeddings of the current mini-batches and meanwhile dequeue the ``oldest" ones.
-As the enqueued sentence embeddings come from the preceding mini-batches, we keep a momentum-updated model by taking the moving-average of its parameters and use the momentum model to generate enqueued sentence embeddings.
+In the community of computer vision, to alleviate the GPU memory limitation when expanding the batch size, a feasible way is to introduce the momentum contrast ~\cite{he2020momentum}, which is also applied to natural language understanding ~\cite{fang2020cert}.
+Momentum contrast allows us to reuse the encoded embeddings from the immediate preceding mini-batches to expand the negative pairs by maintaining a queue.
+It always enqueues the sentence embeddings of the current mini-batches and meanwhile dequeues the ``oldest'' ones.
+As the enqueued sentence embeddings come from the preceding mini-batches, we keep a momentum updated encoder by taking the moving average of its parameters and use the momentum encoder to generate enqueued sentence embeddings.
 Note that, we turn off \textit{dropout} when using the momentum encoder, which can narrow the gap between training and prediction.